DannyAlao/Global-Video-Game-Sales-Analysis-Project/README.md

 Thank you for taking the time to read through this.

-I am a budding Data Analyst with a passion for learning and growth.
+I am a Data Analyst with a passion for learning and growth.
 I am seeking an internship opportunity where I can apply my skills and take on challenging responsibilities to further my development and contribute to the organization's success by providing intelligent and actionable insights for better decision-making.

 For questions, feedback, or collaboration opportunities, you can reach me via [alaomoradeyod@gmail.com](email) or [LinkedIn](www.linkedin.com/in/daniel-alao)